 L’Abrarte provides a multifaceted engagement with the community.
 They offer courses and workshops in singing, instruments, children’s musicals, drawing, painting, theater, and dance.
 They feature a series of programs on Art and Citizenship that explore the place of the arts and artists in society.

 L’Abrarte also offers guided studies and conferences in the works of Francis Schaeffer and Hans Rookmaaker.
 In addition they offer the community “themed retreats” that cover such subjects as beauty, faith in crises, spiritual formation, and art.
 They have a structured program SAFEC (Seminar in Christian Art and Faith) that deals with the intersection of art and the Christian faith.
 They also have a living galleria called Space L’ Abrarte where artists can gather for discussion and sharing their work and compositions.

-In past posts we have highlighted other balladeers.
-Mona and Jeremiah Enna and their Culture House and Storling Dance Theater are highlighted here.
-Our Indian friend Stefan Eicher’s work is introduced here.
+In a past post we highlighted Mona and Jeremiah Enna and their Culture House and Storling Dance Theater.

 May the Lord increase the tribe of young Christian artists who understand the significance of the Biblical worldview and want to speak prophetically to their cultures.